alice-biometrics/onboarding-android/README.md

 **Google Firebase**

 ALiCE Onboarding Android SDK uses Google Firebase so when you integrate it in you application you will need to [register it](https://firebase.google.com/docs/android/setup) as a Firebase project and add the Firebase configuration file to your project.
+Only on-device (free) Firebase API is required.

 Please, create your credentials for your application and associate them with your applicationId: